ishiharas/Smart-Lights-Yeelight/README.md

 This project is build with Angular and Electron.
 I had only the possibility to test the tool with one Yeelight RGB Bulb.
 In case of strange application behaviour, please let me know through the issue tracker.
+In case you want to make your own adjustments, you have to following options.

 Clone this repository locally :